-A loft conversion is a great way to add get extra space in your home without the hassle and expense of moving.
-It is often a more cost-effective solution than other kinds of extension, too.
-Many loft extensions do not need planning permission which makes them a simpler way to add space and value to your home.
+A loft conversion is a great way to add extra space in your home without the hassle and expense of moving.
+In addition, it is often a more cost-effective solution than other types of extension.
+Moreover, many loft extensions do not require planning permission which makes it a simpler way to add space and value to your home.

-In 2016 a survey by the Nationwide Building Society showed that converting a loft can increase the property’s value by up to 20%.
-In addition, they can make your home easier to sell.
-But what is more important is that they allow you to make the most of your home and create a brand new room or rooms full of light.
+Aside from requiring less planning administration, a loft conversion can also increase the value of your property (by up to 20% according to 2016 survey by the Nationwide Building Society).
+In addition to this, the same survey also found that a loft conversion can make your home easier to sell.
+Financial benefits aside however, the most important plus point is that a loft conversion will allow you to make the most of your home and create a brand new room (or rooms) that are full of light.

 Is your home suitable for a loft conversion?

+The type of loft conversion you choose will depend on your requirements and the structure of your home.
 The first thing to do is to measure the headroom in your loft space.
 The bare minimum required for a basic conversion is 2.3 metres.
 For a simple conversion without dormers, you will need a height of 2.5 metres.
-If the headroom is lower than this, then more structural work will need to be done to create a new loft room and this will be more expensive.
+However, if the headroom is lower than this, then more structural work will need to be done to create a new loft room and this will be more expensive.

 To get affordable quotes from trusted local experts, complete the form below…